 Butter – When picking up your ingredients, you’ll see that there is regular butter and unsalted butter.
-Generally, I don’t get too concerned about salted butter vs. unsalted EXCEPT if you are suppose to follow a low-sodium diet.
+Generally, I don’t get too concerned about salted butter vs. unsalted EXCEPT if you are supposed to follow a low-sodium diet.

-If you’re using salted butter you can knock off about ⅓ teaspoon of added salt per teaspoon in any recipe.
+If you’re using salted butter, you can knock off about 1/3 teaspoon of added salt per teaspoon in any recipe.

 - Butter and sugar, along with egg, are often creamed together in a separate bowl.